Western imperialism in Asia: U.S. imperialism in Asia

+In 1898 the U.S. annexed the former Hawaiian Kingdom following its overthrow in an 1893 coup d'etat.
+In 1959, Hawaii was admitted as the 50th U.S. state.
+Palmyra Atoll, which had been a part of the Territory of Hawaii was not included in the statehood admission and remains a U.S. territory.

 Some Americans in the 19th century advocated for the annexation of Taiwan from China.
 Taiwanese aborigines often attacked and massacred shipwrecked western sailors.
 In 1867, during the Rover incident, Taiwanese aborigines attacked shipwrecked American sailors, killing the entire crew.
 They subsequently defeated a retaliatory expedition by the American military and killed another American during the battle.

 As the United States emerged as a new imperial power in the Pacific and Asia, one of the two oldest Western imperialist powers in the regions, Spain, was finding it increasingly difficult to maintain control of territories it had held in the regions since the 16th century.
 In 1896, a widespread revolt against Spanish rule broke out in the Philippines.
 Meanwhile, the recent string of U.S. territorial gains in the Pacific posed an even greater threat to Spain's remaining colonial holdings.

 As the U.S. continued to expand its economic and military power in the Pacific, it declared war against Spain in 1898.
 During the Spanish–American War, U.S. Admiral Dewey destroyed the Spanish fleet at Manila and U.S. troops landed in the Philippines.
 Spain later agreed by treaty to cede the Philippines in Asia and Guam in the Pacific.
 In the Caribbean, Spain ceded Puerto Rico to the U.S. The war also marked the end of Spanish rule in Cuba, which was to be granted nominal independence but remained heavily influenced by the U.S. government and U.S. business interests.
 One year following its treaty with Spain, the U.S. occupied the small Pacific outpost of Wake Island.